sudhakar3697/awesome-electron-alternatives/README.md

 * [Saucer](https://github.com/saucer/saucer): 🛸 Next-gen desktop apps with web-frontend in C++.
 * [tiny](https://github.com/Rafi993/tiny): This is a tiny alternative to electron.
 * [UnityHub](https://github.com/Ravbug/UnityHubNative): A native alternative to the heavy Electron Unity Hub, written in C++.
 UnityHubNative is a lightweight C++ / wxWidgets alternative to the unnecessarily heavy official Unity Hub, built using wxWidgets.
 This means that, instead of using heavy web components like the official Electron hub, it uses native GUI components on all platforms.
 It launches many times faster, uses far less memory and CPU, and is a fraction of the total size of the offical Unity Hub.
+* [yue/yue](https://github.com/yue/yue): A library for creating native cross-platform GUI apps.
+* [jscherer92/Quark](https://github.com/jscherer92/Quark): Create Applications with browser technologies using the native engine in your OS.

 ### Clojure
 * [HumbleUI](https://github.com/HumbleUI/HumbleUI): Humble UI is a desktop UI framework for Clojure.
 No Electron.
 No JavaScript.
 Only JVM and native code.